Lab Mountain of Gemini Enigma Federation Colony

-Looking out the window the only thing that he can see is that odd heap of wood and metal fashioned into what looks like an ancient deathtrap that reminds him of his exile.
-He is sick of it!
-The flies, the smell, the humid heat... he is tired of it all, though he has not experienced it personally.
+Looking out the window, the only thing he sees is that odd heap of wood and metal fashioned into what looks like an ancient deathtrap, sadly reminding him of his exile.
+He's sick of it!
+The flies, the smell, the humid heat--tired of it all, though he has not experienced it personally.

 "How long do I have to stay in this hellhole before someone comes to rescue me from this miserable insect heap?"

 There is no reply of course--he being alone.
-He spends periods not knowing if he is speaking or if he is thinking because there is no one there to literally tell him.
+Periods transpire where he is unaware if he's speaking or if he's thinking because no one's there to tell him.

 Not the computer.
+Why would it count as someone?
 It has a voice and neural interface but it doesn't count.
-He can think what he requires and the computer responds.
+He thinks what he requires and the computer responds.
 No, it isn't that the accommodations are lousy.
 No, that isn't the trouble at all.
-It is the boredom.
+It is boredom.

-Technology only serves to entertain you for so long before you need to get out into reality he reflects.
+Technology only serves to entertain for so long before the need to get out into reality manifests itself.

 That's where he is mentally.
-He has spent as much time in the Holo-Imaging-Chamber as he can.
+The Holo-Imaging-Chamber has monopolized his time for as long as humanly possible.
 It isn't like the holodeck on Jupiter station back in the Sol System, good old sector 0-0-1, but it serves him for this hopefully brief stay.
 All of the holograms seem like real people!
-If he spends one more minute in that HIC he will suffer from a Holo-addiction!
+If he spends one more minute in that HIC he will suffer from Holo-addiction, addiction to fakery!

 No, I have to get out of this pod and back down in that humid, green mess.
 Well. down for the first time.
-Sensor readings do not count he thinks.
+Sensor readings don't count he thinks.

 "Computer," he commands either by voice or thought--he can't tell.
 "How far is the rescue shuttle from this location."